feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 1. Right-click object
 2. Select **Focus** (if available)

-**Method 3 - Dropdown Selection:**
+**Method 3 - Top bar list:**
-- Selecting from dropdowns automatically focuses
+- Hover a category title and select an entry.
+The current view focuses on it.
+Connectivity Rules is the exception: that selection opens the manager.

 ### Manual Navigation